wyuaq/Optimal-Holographic-MIMO-Channel-Estimation/README.md

 # Optimal-Holographic-MIMO-Channel-Estimation
 Pytorch codes for "Bayes-Optimal Unsupervised Learning for Channel Estimation in Near-Field Holographic MIMO" in IEEE Journal of Selected Topics in Signal Processing (JSTSP), to appear, 2024.

+**Note: I am currently organizing the code and will release it by the end of June at the latest.**

 ## Introduction

 This repository contains the codes of the Bayes-optimal score-based channel estimation algorithm proposed in our [journal paper](https://arxiv.org/abs/2312.10438) "**Bayes-Optimal Unsupervised Learning for Channel Estimation in Near-Field Holographic MIMO**", which was accepted by the **IEEE Journal of Selected Topics in Signal Processing (JSTSP)**, Special Issue on Near-Field Signal Processing, Jun.
 2024.